missuo/missuo/README.md

 Hi, I am Vincent.

-A Libra boy, a college student studying CS in Shanghai.
+A Libra boy, a college student studying Computer Science in Shanghai.

 Like to delve into global routing, server virtualization technology and network security.